Serving Teton County, ID, and Surrounding Areas

 *If you find a raptor that you believe needs help, please contact Teton Raptor Center’s Injured Raptor Hotline at 307-203-2551, or visit their website.

-Want to learn more about our current and past rehabilitation efforts?
+Learn more about our current and past rehabilitation efforts on our blog.